 Cash Flows Used in Investing Activities.
-Cash used in investing activities was \$12.8 million in fiscal 2009 compared with \$11.4 million in fiscal 2008.
-Cash used for the purchase of property and equipment was \$23.6 million during fiscal 2009 and \$23.0 million in fiscal 2008, with fiscal 2009 including capital expenditures for more new stores (49 vs. 39) and fiscal 2008 including the final portion of the costs related to completing the expansion of the Darlington, South Carolina distribution center which began in fiscal 2007.
-Sales/redemptions of municipal auction rate securities, net of purchases, provided cash of \$10.8 million and \$11.7 million in fiscal 2009 and 2008, respectively.
+Cash used in investing activities was \$11.4 million in fiscal 2008 compared to \$20.3 million in fiscal 2007.
+Cash used for the purchase of property and equipment was \$7.1 million lower during fiscal 2008 than in fiscal 2007 due primarily to the larger portion of the capital expenditures related to the expansion of the Darlington, South Carolina distribution center occurring in fiscal 2007.
+In addition, fiscal 2007 capital expenditures included the purchase of our corporate headquarters/inventory storage facility in Savannah, Georgia that had previously been leased.
+Sales/redemptions of municipal auction rate securities, net of purchases, provided cash of \$11.7 million and \$9.8 million in 2008 and 2007, respectively.

-Cash Flows Used in Financing Activities.
-Cash used in financing activities was \$0.5 million in fiscal 2009 and \$0.9 million in fiscal 2008.
-Cash used in financing activities consisted of payments on capital lease obligations totaling \$1.4 million and \$1.6 million in fiscal 2009 and 2008, respectively, partially offset by cash provided in connection with stock option exercises and the related tax benefits.
+Cash Flows (Used in)/Provided by Financing Activities.
+Cash used in financing activities was \$0.9 million in fiscal 2008 and cash provided by financing activities was \$2.2 million in fiscal 2007.
+Cash used in financing activities consisted of payments on capital lease obligations totaling \$1.6 million and \$1.8 million in 2008 and 2007, respectively.
+In addition, cash totaling \$1.0 million was used in fiscal 2008 to settle a stock option exercise.
+Cash provided by financing activities consisted primarily of the tax benefit from stock option exercises of \$1.2 million in 2008 and \$3.5 million in 2007.